humanestandards/home/content/_index.md

         content: >
           Artificial General Intelligence (AGI) is not something to be discovered.
-Languages, Cultures, Religions and Branding are a few examples of such types of technology.
+Languages, Cultures, Religions and Branding are a few examples of such a type of technology.
 Body Language (Gestures) is most probably the first and most primitive form of AGI.

-          *   Artificial Intelligence Ethics are policies concerning our Social Infrastructures and they promote Institutional Change, not the development of some crazy computer with uncontrolled temper or the support of other conspiracy theories,
+          *   Artificial Intelligence Ethics are policies concerning our Social Infrastructures and they promote Institutional Change, not the development of some crazy computer with uncontrolled temper or the support of other kinds of conspiracy theories.

-          *   You may rest asured that AI takeover is not a possible course of events, as it is a hypothesis lacking proper understanding around the nature of Autonomous Intelligence,
+          *   You may rest asured that AI takeover is not a possible course of events, as it is a hypothesis lacking proper understanding around the Inclusive Nature of Intelligence.

-          *   Most Frameworks of Ethics act Reactively to problematic behaviors (Emphasizing on Testing People's Competence according to views surrounding our Past or our Future), and not Proactively (Emphasizing on People's Capabilities in the Here and Now),
+          *   Most Frameworks of Ethics act Reactively to problematic behaviors (Emphasizing on Testing People's Competence according to views surrounding our Past or our Future), and not Proactively (By emphasizing on People's Capabilities in the Here and Now, which are more than enough for World Peace and Economic Liberty).

-          *   The Humane Standards are a future-proof Proactive Strategy concerning Crisis Management and Collective Well-being.
-It is about our Common Capabilities and Values which affect our Local Livelihoods everyday,
+          *   The Humane Standards are a future-proof Proactive Strategy concerning Crisis Management and our Collective Well-being.
+It is a tool Leveraging our Common Capabilities and Values, which affect our Local Livelihoods everyday.

           *   Our Common Humane Standards concern all Peoples, whether you do relate with their content and understand it or not.
         actions: []
-        image_alt: lorem-ipsum
+        image_alt: humane standards
         media_position: top
         media_width: fifty
         align: left